grasslandnetwork/cliptions/tasks/tasks-prd-state-driven-round-engine.md

   - [ ] 5.2 Create the async integration test file `tests/round_engine_integration.rs` using `#[tokio::test]` for all async test functions.
   - [ ] 5.3 In the integration test, mock async database interactions and async calls to Python scripts, ensuring proper async test isolation.
   - [ ] 5.4 Write an async integration test that drives the state machine through a full round lifecycle, asserting the correct state at each async step.
-  - [ ] 5.5 Add async tests for CLI argument parsing in `realmir_app.rs`, testing both validator and miner modes with proper async runtime setup.
+  - [ ] 5.5 Add async tests for CLI argument parsing in `cliptions_app.rs`, testing both validator and miner modes with proper async runtime setup.
   - [ ] 5.6 Create specific tests for the sync bridge functions in `sync_bridge.rs`, ensuring they properly bridge async operations to sync interfaces for Python compatibility.
   - [ ] 5.7 Add async database integration tests that verify proper connection handling, state persistence, and error recovery in async database operations.